Adapting your home: Access into and around your home

 Opening the door

-Opening the door, operating locks and handles can be difficult if you have:
+Opening a door, operating locks and handles can be difficult if you have:

-• only have the use of one hand
+• Only have the use of one hand or limited reach.

 When looking to make it easier to unlock and open your front door consider the following: